metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 ## **Introduction to metal3-dev-env**

-The [metal3-dev-env](https://github.com/metal3-io/metal3-dev-env) is a collection of scripts in a Github repository inside the [Metal³](https://github.com/metal3-io?type=source) project that aims to allow contributors and other interested users to run a fully functional Metal³ environment for testing and have a first contact with the project.
+The [metal3-dev-env](https://github.com/metal3-io/metal3-dev-env) is a collection of scripts in a GitHub repository inside the [Metal³](https://github.com/metal3-io?type=source) project that aims to allow contributors and other interested users to run a fully functional Metal³ environment for testing and have a first contact with the project.
 Actually, `metal3-dev-env` sets up an **emulated environment** which creates a set of virtual machines (VMs) to manage as if they were bare metal hosts.

 > warning "Warning"
 > This is not an installation that is supposed to be run in production.
 Instead, it is focused on providing a development environment to test and validate new features.

 The `metal3-dev-env` repository includes a set of scripts, libraries and resources used to set up a Metal³ development environment.
 On the [Metal³ website](https://metal3.io/try-it.html) there is already a documented process on how to use the `metal3-dev-env` scripts to set up a fully functional cluster to test the functionality of the Metal³ components.

-This procedure at 10,000 foot view is composed by 3 bash scripts plus a verification one:
+This procedure at a 10,000-foot view is composed of 3 bash scripts plus a verification one:

 - **01_prepare_host.sh** - Mainly installs all needed packages.
 - **02_configure_host.sh** - Basically create a set of VMs that will be managed as if they were bare metal hosts.
 It also downloads some images needed for Ironic.
 - **03_launch_mgmt_cluster.sh** - Launches a management cluster using minikube and runs the baremetal-operator on that cluster.
-- **04_verify.sh** - Finally runs a set of tests that verify that the deployment completed successfully
+- **04_verify.sh** - Finally runs a set of tests that verify that the deployment was completed successfully

-In this blog post we are going to expand the information and provide some hints and recommendations.
+In this blog post, we are going to expand the information and provide some hints and recommendations.

 > warning "Warning"
 > Metal³ project is changing rapidly, so probably this information is valuable in the short term.
-In any case, it is encouraged to double check that the information provided is still valid.
+In any case, it is encouraged to double-check that the information provided is still valid.

-Before get down to it, it is worth defining the nomenclature used along the blog post:
+Before getting down to it, it is worth defining the nomenclature used in the blog post:

 - **Host.** It is the server where the virtual environment is running.
-In this case it is a physical PowerEdge M520 with 2 x Intel(R) Xeon(R) CPU E5-2450 v2 @ 2.50GHz, 96GB RAM and a 140GB drive running CentOS 7 latest.
+In this case, it is a physical PowerEdge M520 with 2 x Intel(R) Xeon(R) CPU E5-2450 v2 @ 2.50GHz, 96GB RAM and a 140GB drive running CentOS 7 latest.
 Do not panic, lab environment should work with lower resources as well.
 - **Virtual bare metal hosts.** These are the virtual machines (KVM based) that are running on the host which are emulating physical hosts in our lab.
 They are also called bare metal hosts even if they are not physical servers.
 - **Management or bootstrap cluster.** It is a fully functional Kubernetes cluster in charge of running all the necessary Metal³ operators and controllers to manage the infrastructure.
 In this case it is the minikube virtual machine.
 - **Target cluster.** It is the Kubernetes cluster created from the management one.
 It is provisioned and configured using a native Kubernetes API for that purpose.